iQOO unveils 7 series with latest Snapdragon 8 chips in India

-New Delhi, April 26 (IANS) Smartphone brand iQOO on Monday launched its 7 series of flagship smartphones in India.
+New Delhi: Smartphone brand iQOO on Monday launched its 7 series of flagship smartphones in India.

 The iQOO 7 is priced at Rs 31,990 (8GB+128GB), Rs 33,990 (8GB+256GB) and Rs 35,990 (12GB+256GB) variant in two colours — Storm Black and Solid Ice Blue — while iQOO 7 Legend is priced at Rs 39,990 (8GB+128 GB) and Rs 43,990 (12GB+256GB).